Master of Education (MEd) in Reading

 If you are seeking an initial license as a specialist teacher of reading but not a master's degree, please visit our Licensure Only in Reading page.

 Our program is rigorous and exceeds professional standards.
 We have earned accreditation at national and state levels and been recognized by the International Reading Association.

 Our program meets the Massachusetts Department of Elementary and Secondary Education's regulations for initial licensure as a Specialist Teacher of Reading.

-- Visit our Office of Licensure and Field Placement for all licensure questions, current regulations, and steps for obtaining the reading specialist license.
+- Visit our Licensure and Certification page for all licensure questions, current regulations, and steps for obtaining the reading specialist license.

 You will have educational and professional development resources to help you achieve your career goals.
 Participate in special projects and take advantage of resources such as the Center for Education and Community, which hosts conferences and professional development opportunities for teachers and graduate students.